d3/d3/tutorial/bar-2.markdown

 The redraw function is fairly trivial—reselect the `rect` elements, bind them to the new data, and then start a transition that updates the "y" and "height" attributes.
-Note that no enter and exit selection is needed!
+No enter and exit selection is needed!
 Without a data join, the data are joined to nodes by index.
-As the length of the data array is fixed at 33, the number of nodes never changes, and thus the enter and exit selections are always empty.
+As the length of the data array is fixed, the number of nodes never changes, and thus the enter and exit selections are always empty.

+### Object Constancy

-Yet, the above animation is lacks object constancy through the transition: it does not convey the change in data accurately.
-Rather than updating values in-place, the bars should slide to the left, so that each bar corresponds to the same point in time across each transition.
-Do this using a data join, binding nodes to data by timestamp rather than index:
+Yet, the above animation is poor because it lacks object constancy through the
+transition: it does not convey the changing data accurately.
+Rather than updating values in-place, the bars should slide to the left, so that each bar corresponds to the same point in time across the transition.
+Do this using a *data join*, to bind nodes to data by timestamp rather than index:

 {% highlight js linenos %}
 function redraw() {